 - Takatuka Beach and Dive Resort Rating: 9.2 | Price: P2,532 for a room good for 2 persons

 Here are your options in getting to the island of Negros.

-There are two entry points for Negros by air, one for each capital.
-The Bacolod-Silay International Airport for Negros Occidental which is located in the city of Silay and the Dumaguete-Sibulan Airport for Negros Oriental which can be found in the town of Sibulan.
+There are two entry points for Negros by air; one for each capital: the Bacolod-Silay International airport for Negros Occidental which is located in the city of Silay, and the Dumaguete-Sibulan airport for Negros Oriental which can be found at the town of Sibulan.